dddrrreee/cs240lx-24spr/labs/README.md

        This tool would have caught many errors we made when designing cs107e;
        some of them took days to track down.

+   3. Larger device projects.
+Possible examples:
+       - Making a logic analyzer with an OLED or HDMI devices as a screen display
+       - motion controlled, network lighting.
+This would have two pi's: one on you attached to a gyro/accel, one somewhere else attached to lights.
+The former would control the latter.
+         This would use a network bootloader, and a bunch of other tricks.

+   4. Various ad-hoc networkig.
+This will include sending and receiving using IR, using a speaker and a mic, using a motor and a mic, possibly using and LED and a photosensor.

+       In all cases you'd be using a weird medium to encode and decode bits and using the result to send code.
+This is good for a wow factor.

-   3. Device code.
+   5. Device code.
 140e was packed enough that we didn't' do many devices, which are where alot of the fun is.
 We'll do a bunch of fun devices across the quarter.